-The Kent County Water Authority purchases approximately 80 percent of your water from the Providence Water Supply Board.
+The Kent County Water Authority purchases approximately 90 percent of your water from the Providence Water Supply Board.
 This supply is treated surface water from the following reservoirs located in the central part of the state: Scituate, Regulating, Moswansicut, Ponaganset, Barden and Westconnaug reservoirs.
-The remainder of your water is produced from the following groundwater resources: Mishnock wells #1 and #3 located off Nooseneck Hill Road bordering Coventry and West Greenwich, Spring Lake well located off Tiogue Avenue, Coventry, and our East Greenwich well located off Post Road at the Warwick and East Greenwich line.
-KCWA also wholesales water to the City of Warwick to supply the Potowomet section.
+The remainder of your water is produced from our East Greenwich well located off Post Road at the Warwick and East Greenwich line.
+KCWA also wholesales water to the City of Warwick to supply the Potowomut section.